 During each of the five days the entire family focuses upon a different sadhana.
 Because of the importance of this festival as a new beginning and mending of all mistakes of the past, a festive shrine is created in the main living room of the home.
 At the center is placed a large wooden or bronze five-faced statue of Lord Pancha Ganapati.
 If this is not available, a large picture of Lord Ganesha will do.
 Each morning the children dress or decorate Ganesha anew in a different color: golden yellow on December 21, then ruby red, royal blue, emerald green and finally brilliant orange.
 These are the colors of His five powers, or shaktis, adored by all.

-The sadhana for the first day is to create a vibration of love and harmony among the immediate family.
+Day One: The sadhana for the first day is to create a vibration of love and harmony among the immediate family.
 The day begins early as all work to design and decorate the shrine with traditional symbols, rangoli, lamps and more.
 After a grand puja invoking the spirit of Pancha Ganapati, the family sits together to share their love.
 If strained relationships have arisen during the year, they make amends for misdeeds performed, insults misspoken, mental pain and injuries caused and suffered.
 Gifts are then exchanged and placed unopened before Pancha Ganapati.